 - 9 To compile and link the application, choose Project>Make or click the Make button. - 10 To start C-SPY, choose Project>Debug or click the Download and Debug button.
-If C-SPY fails to establish contact with the target system, see the C-SPY® Debugging Guide for ARM, specifically the section Resolving problems.

-II Choose Debug>Go or click the Go button to start the application.
+If C-SPY fails to establish contact with the target system, see the C-SPY® Debugging Guide for ARM. - I Choose Debug>Go or click the Go button to start the application.